sdondley/ClimateChangeChat/notes/current-notes.md

 ### 14th
 * worked more hours on set configuration scripts for client portals
 ### 13th
+#### WW III is looking more possible with every passing day
+* really not good
+* Russia now looking for weapons from China
+* Russia threatening to nationalize companies that pull out
 #### working on automation tasks today
 * mostly for getting new clients set up with portals
 * got a lot done, pretty much all I did